 Natural Resource Areas

 Natural Resource Areas are lands set aside for the protection of a valuable natural environment.
 Lands are open to the public year-round for hiking, fishing, cross-country skiing, snowshoeing, wildlife observation, nut, berry and mushroom picking and nature study.
 However, there are not typically any designated trails or parking areas at the sites.
 Hunting and trapping is prohibited unless it is allowed by a Dane County Deer & Turkey Archery Permit or within a designated Dane County Parks Wildlife Area.
-Dogs must be leashed at all times and have a permit.
+Dogs must be leashed at all times and have a permit, please visit our Dogs in Parks webpage for information.
 Additional recreation uses may be established by a future property master plan.
 Prohibited uses include the use of motorized vehicles, bicycling, horseback riding, camping and off-leash dog walking.

 Facilities such as parking areas, restrooms or trash receptacles are not typically provided at natural resource areas.
 Visitors can park along the road for walk-in access or at designated parking areas, if provided.
 All trash must be carried out.